IkuinenPadawan/swdevel-git-project/src/muikku.app/readme.txt

 1. Open command line (or a terminal) and navigate to the root directory of Calculator.java
 2. Write on command line: javac Calculator.java
 3. Then: java Calculator
+4. When you want to quit calculating, press ctrl + c.
 ???
 profit.